natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-28-day-fiftysix.markdown

 ![Striking bergy bit](/assets/blog_photos/190128/p1060464.jpg)

 If the ice is quite flat as in the example below, the floating ice could be called an ice floe.
 These seem to be the preferred form of ice for seals to lounge in.
-The left photo shows three crabeater seals and the photo on the right shows a leopard seal, an important top predator in these waters.
+The left photo shows two crabeater seals and the photo on the right shows a leopard seal, an important top predator in these waters.

 ![Seals on ice - crabeater and leopard seals](/assets/blog_photos/190128/seals_floes.jpg)